kdgdkd/MIDImod/README.md

 # MIDImod: Advanced MIDI Processing and Creative Control

 MIDImod is a Python tool for musicians and producers who want to take full command of their MIDI data.
 It lets you intercept, creatively transform, and precisely reroute MIDI messages between your hardware and software instruments and controllers – all in real time.
-You define how MIDImod works using simple JSON text files, giving you powerful control without needing to be a coding expert.
+You define how MIDImod works using simple JSON text files, with simple and flexible structure, giving you powerful control without needing to be a coding expert.

 ## What can MIDImod do for you?